alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔸*Swift*
 * [ADMozaicCollectionViewLayout](https://github.com/Antondomashnev/ADMozaicCollectionViewLayout) - ADMozaicCollectionViewLayout is yet another UICollectionViewLayout subclass that implements "brick" or "mozaic" layout.
+* [AnimatedCollectionViewLayout](https://github.com/KelvinJin/AnimatedCollectionViewLayout) - A UICollectionViewLayout subclass that adds custom transitions/animations to the UICollectionView without effecting your existing code.
 * [Changeset](https://github.com/osteslag/Changeset) - Minimal edits from one collection to another.
 * [CKWaveCollectionViewTransition](https://github.com/CezaryKopacz/CKWaveCollectionViewTransition) - Cool custom transition between two or more UICollectionViewControllers.
 * [CardsStack](https://github.com/priteshrnandgaonkar/CardsStack) - An awesome set of cards at your disposal